ofux/Digger-Documentation/README.md

 - using Unity 2019.3+
 - lowering the size of chunks (set it to 16) in the Settings tab
 - disabling LODs generation
+- use async modification methods
 - reducing the size of the terrain's control map (only if you use Unity 2019.2 o an older version)
 - reducing the size of the terrain's heightmap
+- if you have a big terrain, cut it in smaller chunks (ie. use multiple terrains instead of only one)

 Note: if you are using CTS, Digger has to compute mesh tangents which slows down the build process.